We may earn money when you click on links to our partners. Advertiser Disclosure

 • Lacking human support

-Wave
+Wave dashboard.

-• Accounts receivable: Create and send professional invoices that sync with Wave’s accounting to easily keep track of your outstanding invoices.
+• Accounts receivable – Create and send professional invoices that sync with Wave’s accounting to easily keep track of your outstanding invoices.

-• Accounts payable: Track money going out versus money coming in with basic accounting features.
+• Accounts payable – Track money going out versus money coming in with basic accounting features.

-• Expense tracking: Scan and track spending straight from your mobile device.
+• Expense tracking – Scan and track spending straight from your mobile device.

-• Financial reporting: Monitor the health of your business through a variety of reports, including profit and loss statements.
+• Financial reporting – Monitor the health of your business through a variety of reports, including profit and loss statements.

 How Wave pricing works

 Wave offers just two plans: Starter and Pro.
 The Starter plan is free and includes unlimited invoices, a mobile app for tracking invoices, and basic accounting.
-If you want anything beyond that, it will be an added fee.
+If you want anything beyond that, there will be an added fee.
 The Pro plan starts at $16 a month and includes expense tracking and the ability to make and accept online payments.
 Payroll, bookkeeping, and the ability to scan receipts digitally are add-ons.

 What markets does Wave serve?